 Undoubtedly the aesthetic section is the most attractive thing about the LX600 and not only because of the volume of its body have the design lines also played an important role, with the front part being the most striking.
 Composed of a prominent hexagonal grille with or without chrome depending on the version, the rear lighting adopts the trend of unifying the optical groups and, as a complement, the wheels that can range from 18” to 22.

-The new Lexus LX 2024 is a vehicle that we would definitely love to have in our country, even taking into account the price it could have.
+The new Lexus LX 2024 is a vehicle that we would love to have in our country, even taking into account the price it could have.
 Sales are expected to begin in early 2024 in the United States and Japan.